monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Questions

-That should be it.
 If you run into any problems, let [me](https://github.com/Miodec) know.